ynput/ayon-launcher/README.md

 - **AYON_LAUNCHER_LOCAL_DIR** - Directory where are stored user/machine specific files.
 This MUST NOT be shared.
 - **AYON_ADDONS_DIR** - Path to AYON addons directory - Still used but considered as deprecated.
 Please rather use 'AYON_LAUNCHER_STORAGE_DIR' to change location.
 - **AYON_DEPENDENCIES_DIR** - Path to AYON dependencies directory - Still used but considered as deprecated.
 Please rather use 'AYON_LAUNCHER_STORAGE_DIR' to change location.
+- **AYON_AUTO_UPDATE** - Modify auto-update behavior which might be useful for shared distribution location.
+Missing AYON launcher, addon or dependency package won't be updated if is set to 'skip', instead will try to continue.
+And won't allow user to launch if is set to 'block' with brief explanation in a dialog.

 > [!NOTE]
 > Environment variables **AYON_LAUNCHER_STORAGE_DIR** and **AYON_LAUNCHER_LOCAL_DIR** are by default set to the same folder.
 Path is based on OS.